dimanikulin/fva/FVADocMD/MULTIMEDIAIRSYSTEMSANALYZE.md

 * search by rating/marks (using metadata);
 * search by feedback and by comments.

-&nbsp;&nbsp;&nbsp; From the user's perspective, all of the aforementioned features are well-developed and do not need to be improved upon or replaced by any other software.
+From the user's perspective, all of the aforementioned features are well-developed and do not need to be improved upon or replaced by any other software.

 ## To be developed features
 In order to meet user demands, the following set of searching features must be developed: